Prajwal5180/Defender-for-Cloud/modules/module3-dashboards.md

-# Module D - Dashboards
+# Exercise 4 - Ransomware Dashboard and Identifying the coverage of your attack surface

 ## Overview